veo-labs/openveo-portal/docs/advanced-configuration.md

-      "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.com", // The service to use to authenticate to the CAS server "url": "https://my-cas-server.com:8443/cas", // The url of the CAS server "certificate": "cas.crt" // The absolute path to the CAS server certificate }
+      "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.com", // The service to use to authenticate to the CAS server "url": "https://my-cas-server.com:8443/cas", // The url of the CAS server "certificate": "cas.crt" // The absolute path to the CAS server certificate if root CA is not in the Node.JS well known CAs
+    }
   }
 }